Michigan State muscles past USC 72-62 in March Madness

 Michigan State, appearing in its 25th straight tournament under Izzo, will move on in what has been a unique and challenging season for the Spartans.
 The team became the face of a grief-stricken school after a gunman killed three students and injured five others in a campus shooting on Feb.
 13.

+“We got our mojo back,” Izzo said.
+“We talked about it for two or three weeks.
+But no secret that I haven’t been pleased with our defense.
+And I’d say 32 or 33 minutes I thought it was exceptional.”

+A.J.
+Hoggard’s steal and layup put Michigan State ahead 58-49, and Spartans center Mady Sissoko followed with a monstrous block on USC's next possession.

-USC struggled to get any good looks at the basket and fell into a bigger hole when Hauser and Jaden Akins buried consecutive 3-pointers as Michigan State’s lead swelled to 66-51 with 4:23 left.
+By then, the Trojans were out of sync, and they fell into a bigger hole when Hauser and Jaden Akins buried consecutive 3-pointers as Michigan State’s lead swelled to 66-51 with 4:23 left.

-Johnson knocked down two 3s to pull USC within nine, but the Trojans couldn’t get any closer.
+Johnson knocked down two 3s to pull USC within nine, but the Trojans were unable to get any closer.

+“In the second half, a couple possessions we went one-on-one too much instead of playing basketball the way we were capable of,” Trojans coach Andy Enfield said.
+“And then missed some wide-open, timely shots.”

 TWO TOMS